Rational Pontryagin classes and functor calculus: Orthogonal calculus

 It is not known whether this holds for $\Tfun$, and Igusa's work on concordance stability \cite{Igusa} indicates that it will not be easy to decide.
 This chapter analyses the Taylor towers of the three functors $\Ofun$, $\Tfun$ and $\Gfun$ up to stage $2$ at most, concentrating on rational aspects.
-This is done in part for illustration of methods and techniques, and we are quite aware that Arone~\cite{Arone} has already given an exhaustive, integral and very pretty description of the Taylor tower of $\Ofun$.
+This is done in part for illustration of methods.
+We are quite aware that Arone~\cite{Arone} has already given an exhaustive, integral and very pretty description of the Taylor tower of $\Ofun$.
+Our methods are more elementary and admittedly more pedestrian.